• Skip to primary navigation

 Fried calamari or grilled squid rings with lemon garlic butter sauce are some examples.

-Pasta dishes like spaghetti coming with spicy squid ink sauce or rice-based meals featuring seafood like paella include either calamari or squid as a crucial ingredient.
+Pasta dishes like spaghetti coming with spicy squid ink sauce or rice-based meals featuring seafood like paella include either calamari or squid as a important ingredient.

 Calamari is often fried or pan-seared and served with aioli whereas deeper flavour salt-roasted whole baby squids and serve it with chilli-mango coulis which gives a different taste experience.

-The versatility and deliciousness make both calamari and squid excellent options for creating various dishes that incorporate them into the gastronomic delights.
+The versatility and deliciousness make both calamari and squid excellent options for creating various dishes that incorporate them into the food delights.

 Distinguishing between calamari and squid can be a tough task; their texture, taste and appearance are similar but still different.